 Heat 1 Tbs of oil in a large skillet, add the ground chicken and cook for 4 – 5 minutes.Add a little more oil and and add the onions, garlic, celery and bell pepper, saute for 5 – 6 minutes, stirring frequently.Add in the remaining ingredients, stir well to combine and let the mixture cook for 6 – 8 minutes.Ready to serve!
 I like to spoon it into a lettuce cup on a warm soft bun, then top with dill pickle slices.

-Note to cooks: If adding cheese that melts like Provel or sharp cheddar, just spoon the sloppy joe mixture on the bottom bun, add the cheese and broil just until the cheese is melted.
-If you can’t find ground chicken, it’s very easy to make your own, just put your chicken (boneless, skinless breasts or thighs) in the freezer for about 20 minutes, cut into small chunks, then pulse in a food processor.
+And if you can’t easily find ground chicken, it’s very easy to make your own, just put your chicken (boneless, skinless breasts or thighs) in the freezer for about 20 minutes, cut into small chunks, then pulse in a food processor.
 I do this frequently when my little country store doesn’t have ground chicken.